40456381/semgroup62020/README.md

 Software Engineering Methods Group 6
 -------

-This the group 6's project.
+This is group 6's project.

 Group Members are:
 * Clark Bolan